thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public (undocumented)
 export type PayloadToSign721 = z.input<typeof Signature721PayloadInput>;

+// Warning: (ae-incompatible-release-tags) The symbol "PayloadToSign721withQuantity" is marked as @public, but its signature references "Signature721WithQuantityInput" which is marked as @internal
+//
+// @public (undocumented)
+export type PayloadToSign721withQuantity = z.input<typeof Signature721WithQuantityInput>;

 // Warning: (ae-incompatible-release-tags) The symbol "PayloadWithUri1155" is marked as @public, but its signature references "Signature1155PayloadOutput" which is marked as @internal
 //
 // @public (undocumented)